 If you’ve ever had a pipeline “succeed” while the business dashboard quietly drifted into nonsense, you already know the uncomfortable truth: job status isn’t data trust.

-If you want a solid overview of the data observability category and what buyers look for, the Gartner® report - Market Guide for Data Observability Tools is a useful place to start.
+If you want a solid overview of the data observability category and what buyers look for, the best Gartner® report - Market Guide for Data Observability Tools is a useful place to start.

 Our perspective: observability is “data health”, not just monitoring